Olesya251925/backend-5lab/README.md

 This returns the total number of users enrolled in the course.

+The request should include the `userId` (the ID of the user) to check enrollment information specific to that user.

 To run the project, you need to install the necessary dependencies and start the project with the command `yarn run dev`.